 The second time zone function is indicated with a smaller hour hand that features a bright red arrow-shaped tip: the design that we have seen thousands of times before that, while not as convenient on some “true” worldtimers, gets the job done in a reliable and efficient way.
 As usual for this type of watches, the second time zone features a military-style 24-hour scale which is printed on the bidirectional rotating bezel and doubled with a white ring on the main dial.

-Well, at least the huge hour and minutes hand look quite contrast on the matte black dial (I only wonder why did they put so few lume on them.)
+Well, at least the huge hour and minutes hand look great on the matte black dial (I only wonder why did they put so few lume on them.)

-According to the German company, the new watch will be available both on a rubber strap (pictured) and on a stainless steel bracelet with pricing set at €1690 and €1830 respectively.
+According to the German company, the Marinus GMT will be available both on a rubber strap (pictured) and on a stainless steel bracelet with the pricing set at €1690 and €1830 respectively.

 Photos: Nautische Instrumente Mühle Glashütte / UhrForum